ucb-art/dsp-template/README.md

 * Change your README.md

 ## Development/Bug Fixes
-This is the release version of chisel-template.
+This is the release version of dsp-template.
 If you have bug fixes or changes you would like to see incorporated in this repo, please checkout the master branch and submit pull requests against it.